 At Bite Dental, teeth whitening is a service that we provide to our patients several times each day.
 In recent years, teeth whitening has become hugely popular, yet most people have little knowledge of the different methods for whitening, as well as the considerations and limitations of the procedure.
 Advertising and marketing claims often distort the differences in the whitening procedures and amplify the actual results.

 Still, teeth whitening is the fastest, easiest, and most non-invasive way to improve the appearance of your smile.

-Here, at Bite Dental Studios, we offer several options of teeth whitening procedures.
+Here at Bite Dental Studios, we offer several options of teeth whitening procedures.
 While good results can be achieved with the conventional take-home kit that usually takes up to two weeks, Zoom! whitening can speed up the process for you.
 It’s ideal for patients who may find it difficult to regularly keep up with wearing whitening trays or those seeking instant results.
 Zoom! whitening is also perfect for those with very discoloured teeth as it can be followed with take-home whitening for more dramatic results.

 Why should I whiten my teeth?

 Maybe you’ve always wanted a beautiful white smile, or your teeth have yellowed over time.
 Maybe you’re not happy with the staining that results from drinking coffee, tea or cola.
-Whatever the reason for wanting teeth whitening, you’re not alone.
+Whatever the reason you have for wanting teeth whitening, you’re not alone.

-Just as we all have different hair and skin colour, people also have a different tooth colour.
-In most cases, the natural colour of teeth is within a range of light yellow shades.
+Just as we all have different hair and skin colour; people also have a different tooth colour.
+In most cases, the natural colour of teeth is within a range of light-yellow shades.
 Teeth naturally darken over time and their appearance can be affected by the accumulation of surface stains acquired from tobacco products and certain foods or drinks.
 Some ‘stainers’ are obvious, but there are some you may have overlooked.